If you're propped up on the beach but you're not sure where to eat, here's my guide to the best dinner restaurants in Uluwatu.

 Book Teja Uluwatu Teja Uluwatu Menu

-Cliffside dining with organic plates, ocean views and a romantic vibe.
+Cliffside dining in Bingin with organic plates, ocean views and a romantic setting.

 Best for: A romantic date night dinner with panoramic ocean views over the cliffs.